jruble79/notes-app/README.md

 For Code Louisville's 2021 JavaScript cohort.
 ***
 ## Project Description
 This is a single-page, browser-based notes app utilizing vanilla JavaScript.
 It currently stores data to the user's local storage.
 Designed and developed by Jeff Ruble.
 Tested for Google Chrome.
+[View the Figma protoype](https://www.figma.com/proto/dzIwjcw2gmrq6PFtPWu39X/JavaScript-Course-Notes-App?page-id=0%3A1&node-id=3%3A2&viewport=241%2C48%2C0.37&scaling=scale-down&starting-point-node-id=3%3A2).
 ***
 ### Feature Requirements
 1. Read and parse an external file into your application and display some data from it.